Hgg-interference-analysis/categoryOptimizer/README.md

-# Diphoton MVA Optimizer
+# Diphoton pT Boundary Optimizer

-This repository is forked from [Neil Raymond Schroeder / diphoton mva optimizer](https://gitlab.cern.ch/nschroed/diphoton-mva-optimizer).
-I'm using the the branch "dev_for_hgg_interference" for developements specific to H-->gamma gamma interference analysis.
+This branch is for developements specific to H-->gamma gamma interference analysis.
+In particular, for optimizing the diphoton pT boundaries.
+This was achieved by modifying [Neil Raymond Schroeder / diphoton mva optimizer](https://gitlab.cern.ch/nschroed/diphoton-mva-optimizer) framework.

-This framework derives the optimal diphoton MVA boundaries

-## Motivation

-Something similar was built in spring 2019, but is now outdated.
-This is an updated more efficient version using python.
-The purpose of this software is to derive the optimal boundaries in the diphoton mva space using the resolution of the diphoton invariant mass as a target.

-## To Do

-- add multiprocessing for iterations > 100

 ## Features